Body (Megan Thee Stallion song): Composition and lyrics

 "Body" is an up-tempo "erotic" song, containing an "NSFW-like" sample of a woman sexually moaning in an unknown pornographic film as well as "huge drums" and "thick synth bass lines".
 Lyrically, Megan brags about her desirability, being the envy of other women and the fantasy of their men.
 The chorus primarily features the rapper consistently repeating "body-ody-ody-ody".
 The verses incorporate Megan Thee Stallion's signature "raunchy" lyrics containing sex appeal.
 She stated that she was inspired to write "Body" while she was appreciating her body during the COVID-19 pandemic at the time of the song's release, stating, "I'm like walking around the living room, freestyling, and appreciating my quarantine body 'cause I feel like I got a little fluffy and thick, and I was like, 'Baby, I still look good'".
 She revealed on The Late Show with Stephen Colbert that the song was aimed at celebrating body positivity in "all bodies".
-The term body-ody-ody derives from Drag Race terminology.
+The term body-ody-ody derives from Drag Race terminology, with the song eventually being used in a lip sync between queens Morphine Love Dion and Dawn on season 16 of the show.